checkly/docs.checklyhq.com/site/content/learn/playwright/error-target-closed.md

 ---
-title: Playwright error - Target closed
+title: How to Fix "Target Closed" Error in Playwright
 date: 2021-08-05
 author: Giovanni Rago
 githubUser: ragog